Yes, the CIA Flew U-2 Spy Planes From Aircraft Carriers

 But the point was proved: the Dragon Lady could launch from a carrier.

 Carrier flight training training began in earnest for the CIA pilots at Pensacola and Monterey Naval Air Stations.
-The CIA aviators were already crack airmen—now training with one of the most difficult and demanding aircraft ever flown.
+The CIA aviators were already crack airmen — now training with one of the most difficult and demanding aircraft ever flown.
 Given their already impressive aviation skills, training focused on the specifics of carrier ops.
 By February 1964, two groups were qualified and the carrier USS Ranger was positioned offshore from Southern California, commencing all-up U-2 takeoffs and landings.

 The three newly-designated U-2Gs featured special flaps, beefed-up landing gear, internal stiffening and a tail hook covered by a jettisoned shroud.
-The Ranger changed out its standard arresting cables for thinner ones less likely to rattle the delicate plane.
+The Ranger changed out her standard arresting cables for thinner ones less likely to rattle the delicate plane.

 Operation Fish Hawk